16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 Toggl Track is a time tracking tool used by writers who bill hourly and need accurate, auditable logs.
 Start a timer, tag it to a client and project (e.g., "TechCorp - Whitepaper Research"), and Toggl records everything.
 The reporting dashboard breaks down hours by client, project, and date range.

-The specific value of time tracking for writers: Freelance writers who bill hourly for research-heavy work (technical writing, ghostwriting, content strategy) need precise logs.
 But even writers on flat per-article rates benefit from tracking time to calculate their effective hourly rate.
-A writer charging $500 for an article who discovers they consistently spend 12 hours (research, writing, revisions) is earning $41.67/hour.
+A writer charging $500 for an article who consistently spends 12 hours on it (research, writing, revisions) is earning $41.67/hour.
 That data informs pricing decisions and helps identify unprofitable clients.

 Key features: